 Where to stay?

-For the first night, we really recommend staying in Halls Gap.
-We weren’t fortunate enough to have enough time, but we wish we did.
-The next day, if you decide to drive in the evening, you can split your drive in two.
-When you visit Victoria, you should definitely stay in one of the cozy small towns, and it’s a perfect opportunity.
-We spent our evening and night in Clunes, but you might choose Ararat, some other town or stay close to one of the lakes on the way.
+We highly recommend staying in Halls Gap on the first night.
+We didn't have enough time, but we wished we did.
+You can split your drive the next day if you decide to drive in the evening.
+When visiting Victoria, you should stay in one of the cosy small towns, and now is a great time to do so.
+We spent the evening and night in Clunes, but you could stay in Ararat, another town, or near one of the lakes along the way.

 What to do in Yarra Valley?